infraspecdev/infraspec.dev/content/blog/header-Based-traffic-routing-using-argo-rollouts.md

 This blog explores how to use Argo Rollouts for deploying software updates smoothly.
 It covers the challenges faced when rolling back updates and introduces header-based routing to manage traffic during deployments.
 ## Scenario

-Following the deployment of one of our client-critical services, we encountered an application bug after rolling out a service to 100% of users.
-Given the urgency of the situation, our only recourse was to swiftly rollback to the previous version.
+Following the deployment of one of our client-critical services, we saw an application bug after we rolled out a service to 100% of users, so the only option left for us is to quickly rollback to the older version.
+But that also took some time, as the rollback process was not fast in the older setup.
 ### Why was the rollback the only option we had?

 Our new feature led to an incident, and unfortunately, disabling it wasn't feasible.
 Without feature flags in place, executing a full rollback was the sole method available to us for recovery.